LWM2M

 1.0,1.1 Writes binary data represented as a hex string to a resource on the device.
 The representation must be an even number of characters.
 For example: writeb /3442/0/150 010A0B020F.

-cancelobservation /<objectID>/<instanceID>/<resourceID> [/<objectID>/<instanceID>/<resourceID>] 1.0, 1.1 Cancels either a single or a composite observation functionality from the desired resource.
+cancelobservation /<objectID>/<instanceID>/<resourceID> [/<objectID>/<instanceID>/<resourceID>] 1.0, 1.1 Cancels either a single or a composite observation of the desired resources using a "reset" message.
 To cancel a composite observation the same list of paths must be mentioned as the composite observation was created.
 The list of paths is not required to be in the same order as the composite observation that was created.

 delete /<objectID>/<instanceID>[/<resourceID>] 1.0, 1.1 Deletes a given object/instance/resource.